Residence rights of EU citizens and their families in Ireland

 |A parent who cannot qualify for residence based on their own activities, or the activities of another EEA family members (for example, their spouse or partner)

 A Non-EEA parent can apply for residence using form EUTR1

 Residence rights of family members

 If you have the right to reside in Ireland based on one of the categories described above, then your family has the right to reside in Ireland with you.

-If your family members are non EU/EEA, Swiss or UK citizens, they must apply for residence.
+If your family members are not EEA, Swiss or UK citizens, they must apply for residence.